AxelRothe/wranglebot/ReadMe.md

   - written in NodeJS with Typescript
   - Javascript API, that uses chained commands and is easy to use without knowledge of the underlying code
   - fully controllable via REST API
-  - currently supports both Intel x64 and AMD64 Silicon M1+ MacOS
+  - currently supports both Intel x64 and AMD64, as well as Apple Silicon

 ---